 For the legacy art world, these crises are not merely economic but ontological.
 The barricades that institutions erected in the summer of 2020 defended them against an enemy they had conjured from history; in reality, there were no Communards clamoring to set fire to their storehouses.
 The declining relevance of the legacy institution is pictured less by an image of the Louvre burning than by an image of Andy Goldsworthy’s Spire aflame in San Francisco’s Presidio that June.
 At a board meeting of the Presidio Trust a month later, its CEO reported, “We have no evidence that this [fire] was deliberately set … Clearly it was caused by human causes …, but our best guess is that it was caused due to an illegal encampment near the Spire.”
 Art, here, appears as the casualty of a larger social crisis in which it is powerless to intervene.

 The artist’s essay typically renovates a political project dredged from art history.
-But art history’s own shibboleths call the new value configurations into question.
+But it is art history’s own shibboleths that the new value configurations call into question.
 If a defining feature of a bubble is the propensity for financial speculation to dominate every social interaction, that distortionary effect may be felt most acutely in social worlds already governed by luxury economies.7 Beyond the barricades, the budget constrictions, and the Florida gallery outposts, which feverishly seek to extract new profits from old forms of artistic value, a speculative frenzy awaits.
 It takes the art world’s obsession with money at face value, finally mooting art’s claim to be something other than what it is (socially and economically).

 The more precarious the conditions of artistic production, the stronger the reciprocal desire to strike it rich becomes.
 The task then is to mobilize against the economic structure that determines our social existence.
 So long as society retains its plutocratic composition, it will be left to those artists least reliant on the infrastructures that reify and enforce plutocratic values to describe and agitate against the crises to come.
 If there is no companion project of institution-building, however, these practices will fail to cohere into cultural projects that can be taken up by others.
 Without the necessary narrative infrastructure, their propositions will go unanswered.